QuestioWo/Sigma17/README.md

 Currently, the emulator can be used by visiting the [Sigma17 website](https://questiowo.github.io/Sigma17) which is hosted by github as a `github.io` project site and is kept up to date with all major changes.

-Also, the emulator can be ran locally using npm and React from the source directory which will support more minor changes that will not effect the overall ability of the `github.io` site.
+Also, the emulator can be ran locally using npm and React.js from the source directory which will support more minor changes that will not effect the overall ability of the `github.io` site.

 ### Run in a browser